-Intercom is a younger and more flexible Zendesk alternative which offers many innovative unusual features not only for support, but also for sales and marketing.
+Intercom is a more flexible alternative, offering many innovative features not only for support but also for sales and marketing.
 That’s something that Zendesk lacks since it’s almost entirely support-oriented.

-Some of the most prominent Intercom features include custom bots, account-based marketing, targeted product tours, advanced email marketing functionality, etc. Almost no other tool comes even remotely close to the level of innovation that Intercom sets.
+Some Intercom features include custom bots, targeted product tours, advanced email marketing functionality, etc. Almost no other tool comes even remotely close to the level of innovation that Intercom sets.
 But those features also cost a lot — sometimes, thousands of dollars.

-So, for the sake of simplicity, I won’t talk about them here and rather concentrate on three core features that make Intercom a great Zendesk alternative — live chat, help desk, and knowledge base.
+So, for the sake of simplicity, I won’t talk about them here and rather concentrate on three core Intercom features — live chat, shared inbox, and help center.

-On top of creative out-of-the-box features, Intercom offers standard functionality packed in a modern interface.
-Their Messenger (aka live chat widget) is also quite feature-packed with built-in knowledge base and announcements integration.
-Once you install it on your website, it becomes a one-stop destination for all customer support.
+Their Business Messenger (the same as live chat) is quite feature-packed, with a built-in knowledge base and announcement integration.
+Once you install it on your website, it becomes a universal destination for all customer support.